 10.17.5.1 General

-User migration management permits adding or removing of MC service users of primary MC system for migration at partner MC system.
-An authorized MC service user can request adding or removing MC service users of his primary MC system for migration at an partner MC system by means of his ACM client.
+User migration management enables adding or removing of MC service users of the primary MC system for migration at a partner MC system.
+An authorized MC service user can request adding or removing MC service users of his primary MC system for migration at a partner MC system by means of his ACM client.

 10.17.5.2 Adding users for migration to a partner MC system